 Dr. L. G. Black (English, D. Phil.
-Oxford University) is a Fellow of Oriel College.
+Oxford University) is a Fellow College.
 His special research interests are Shakespeare and the English Renaissance.
 He is the Editor of Notes & Queries (founded 1849).
 Dr. Black will participate in classroom discussions and tutorials with NIU students attending the Oxford program.
-Dr. William C. Johnson is NIU Distinguished Professor Emeritus in the Department of English, where he taught Renaissance drama, poetry, and prose for over four decades.
-He has published extensively in the field of English and Continental Renaissance literature and history, has led many academic study trips to Oxford, other parts of England, and the Continent.
-He also is Executive Director of Sigma Tau Delta, International English Honor Society.
+Dr. David Gorman (English, NIU) is a generalist by training and inclination; among other things, he has taught Shakespeare and Renaissance drama for many years.
+He has a particular interest in the history of Shakespeare criticism, not only literary but textual.
+His work has appeared in Poetics Today, Modern Literature Quarterly, Narrative, and Style (of which he was the editor).
+Please contact Dr. Gorman for information about this course.
+E-mail: dgorman@niu.edu.